-The Chinese New Year is the most celebrated festival in the world and mainly due to the mass human migration.
+The Chinese New Year in Bangkok 2020 is the most celebrated festival in the world and mainly due to the mass human migration.
 Here is an interesting guide about the Chinese New Year in Bangkok, Thailand.

 About Chinese New Year In Bangkok, Thailand

 As the name suggests, this is a Chinese festival which marks the beginning of the New Year according to the Chinese calendar.
 It is celebrated worldwide across nations with a significant Chinese population like Thailand, Malaysia, Singapore, Indonesia, Cambodia, the Philippines, and Mauritius.
-The Chinese New Year is also celebrated in some countries in Europe and North America with complete pomp and show.
+The festival is also celebrated in Bangkok during Chinese New Year and also in some countries in Europe and North America with complete pomp and show.